public-market/public-reputation/README.md

 ![Public Market Foundation](.github/public_market_readme_banner_1024_big.png)

-# Public Reputation System
+# Public Reputation

 [![pipeline status](https://gitlab.com/publicmarket/global-reputation/badges/master/pipeline.svg)](https://gitlab.com/publicmarket/global-reputation/commits/master)
 [![Maintainability](https://api.codeclimate.com/v1/badges/3adc0b1ef907f0cabe30/maintainability)](https://codeclimate.com/github/public-market-foundation/public-reputation/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/3adc0b1ef907f0cabe30/test_coverage)](https://codeclimate.com/github/public-market-foundation/public-reputation/test_coverage)

-Some of the biggest brands and most important companies in the world have been built on the back of the reputation of their products & services.
-Online commerce made seller reputation - based on real customer reviews - transparent, visible, and verified against actual purchases for the first time.
-This was a watershed innovation in the mainstreaming of eCommerce, as the greatest inhibitor to buying online was the risk that a seller will not deliver the product, as described, in a timely manner, with high quality customer service.

-Unfortunately, eCommerce reputation has been dominated by private marketplaces such as eBay Feedback or Amazon Ratings.
-As a result, these reputations are not portable or aggregated.
-Rather, they are only valuable inside the marketplace itself.
-This non-portability creates further lock-in for sellers, as to move to another marketplace would require rebuilding their seller reputation from scratch.
-It also deepens the competitive moat for the monopoly marketplace, as upstart marketplaces must convince buyers to purchase from merchants without established reputations.

-Public Market brings something new and important to online commerce - a portable reputation score, based on verified identity, that can be used to conduct business anywhere.
-A seller’s Global Reputation Score can be integrated anywhere on the Internet (Craigslist or a merchant’s own eCommerce site, for example), further incentivizing sellers to join the Public Market network.
+Public Reputation is a portable reputation score, based on a verified identity, that can be used to conduct business anywhere.
+"Reputation" is fundamentally a facet of trust, which is required in order for a peer-to-peer online commerce system to operate.
+Utilizing Blockchain for its inherent immutable nature ensures that Public Reputation is transparent, open, secure and accessible to anyone.
+Public Reputation will initially function as a score that changes over time as seller review scores are given by buyers.
+This reputation score is recorded to Blockchain and is “portable”, meaning it can be utilized across multiple online storefronts, or anywhere such information has value.
+No longer is “reputation” locked to a single marketplace or held proprietary by a single ecosystem.

 ## Technical Details

-Public protection platform is Rails API application provides the following JSON:API ([http://jsonapi.org/](http://jsonapi.org/)) endpoints:
+Public Reputation is a Rails API application providing the following JSON:API ([http://jsonapi.org/](http://jsonapi.org/)) endpoints:

 `GET /reputations/:id`